Randy West (actor): Producer

 West became involved in the more lucrative production side of the porn industry in 1993, as producer of adult films such as the Up and Cummers series which showcased new performers.
 With this and other series like I Love Lesbians, Real Female Masturbation and others, West's videos focused on "Real people having real sex – what a novel idea!"
 In one final video he stated that one of his greatest pleasures was watching his female partners have orgasms.
 Episodes had a fairly standard format: A short interview with the female performer to establish some background facts.
 Whether these were somewhat fictionalized or not, the chat established the young lady as an individual.
 Then came a succession of sex acts, each with the female performer an avid participant, including in almost every case, her orgasm.
-Randy filmed Jenna Jameson's first ever scenes for "Up and Cummers 10" & "11."
+Randy filmed Jenna Jameson's first ever scenes for Up and Cummers 10 and 11.
 All of West's productions are distributed by Evil Angel.
-He is the CEO of Randy West Productions.
+He was the CEO of Randy West Productions.